Advanced Materials 2019

 - Green Nanotechnology

 - Potential Applications of Carbon Nanotube

 - Imaging, Microscopy and Adaptive Optics

 Characterization alludes to the broad and general process by which a material's structure and properties are analyzed and measured.
-It is a fundamental methodology in the field of materials science, without which no legitimate perception of materials could be discovered.
+It is a basic methodology within the field of materials science, without which no legitimate perception of materials could be discovered.
 An enormous scope of methods is utilized to portray different plainly visible properties of materials, including: Mechanical testing, including elastic, compressive, and torsional, crawl, exhaustion, durability and hardness testing.
 Differential warm investigation (DTA) Dielectric warm examination and so on..
 Structure is a champion among most essential part in the field of materials science.
 Materials science examines the structure of materials from the nuclear scale, quite far up to the full scale.
-Depiction is the way materials scientists assess the structure of a material.
+Depiction is that they approach materials scientists assess the structure of a fabric.
 This incorporates procedures, for instance, diffraction with X-shafts, electrons, or neutrons, and diverse sorts of spectroscopy and substance investigation, for instance, Raman spectroscopy, vitality dispersive spectroscopy (EDS), chromatography, warm examination, electron magnifying instrument examination, et cetera.
 Structure is found out at various levels.

 - Casting, Forming and Machining

-- The Evolution of Material Properties Under the Specific Conditions
+- The Evolution of fabric Properties below the precise Conditions

 - Surface Engineering